mabiesen/LedDisplayCoord-JSPY/README.md

 This project was created to take some of the guesswork out of led-display coding.
 By having an interactive screen, the user can see what they are designing and arrive at a polished product faster.

+BUG: When you click and drag to paint the table, sometimes you accidentally grab the screen(for lack of better terminology).
+When this happens the mouse gets stuck in 'mousedown' mode.
+To investigate solutions, potentially get rid of the table and instead populate div boxes.

 DIRECTIONS
 ```
 Click a cell once to change to a color or black.
 White is the default starting color.